radupopescu/deneb/README.md

 This representation of file data and metadata is chosen to facilitate the distribution and synchronization of the directory tree on multiple computers.

 Deneb offers a file system interface to the contents of the synchronized directory tree.
+The planned feature set, to distinguish it from existing solutions is:

+* Immutable content-addressed storage - old versions of files are not deleted, since content blocks are never modified; ability to revert to an earlier state of the synchronized directory.
+* Deduplication - comes for free from the use of content-addressed storage.
+* Compression - content chunks should be stored compressed to reduce space requirements and the amount of data to be transfered.
+* End-to-end encryption - data should never leave the clients unencrypted.
+* (Optional) Decentralized - it may be possible to do synchronization with a peer-to-peer approach, instead of using a central server.
+* Open Source (MPLv2) - it's best to be able to inspect the code that is storing your data, moving it around, encrypting it etc.

 **Work-in-progress**: the project is currently in the early stages of development, most functionality is still missing.
 More details will follow.